10 must-eat food in Montreal

 2. Smoked Meat

-The city is full of eateries serving this juicy meat, however the most renowned spot to get the meat is Schwartz's Deli.
+The city is full of eateries serving this juicy meat, however, the most renowned spot to get the meat is Schwartz's Deli.
 This iconic place has been playing a key role in the city’s history by being the subject of numerous documentaries, musicals and books.
 The downside of this place is that there is always a huge waiting line.
 Another good places to enjoy Smoked Meat is Ruben’s (located downtown), or right in front of Schwartz's Deli you will see The Main’s which is often overlooked by many visitors and locals alike.
+I personally like Ruben’s, it is a spacious restaurants with great choices.

 The city is full of fast food eateries and steamies are their specialty.
 These parlours sell a Montreal style hot dog, the sausages aren’t grilled or boiled, they are steamed, hence the name.
-The “All dressed” steamie is covered with cabbage slaw, onions and ketchup.
+The “All dressed” steamie is covered with cabbage, mustard, relish and onions, no ketchup.
 Most of these eateries can be found near the nightlife spots along Saint-Laurent Boulevard or the famous Place des Arts and they will help you get through the night.
 Or try Green Spot, a diner in the heart of the Saint-Henri neighbourhood that hasn’t changed since the 60’s.

 PSST: You get bonus points if you combine a lot of these dishes together.
 For example, you can have a bagel with with smoked meat or smoked meat poutine or a steamie with a side of Poutine.
 You get the point.